PemastoreIt/Documentation/Documentation.md

 2025-03-30 12:34:56,789 - p2p_node - INFO - File stored successfully: e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855
 ```

-Key log components:

-- **Timestamp**: When the event occurred
-- **Component**: Which part of the system generated the log
+The logging system includes:

-- **Level**: Severity (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- Configurable log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
-- **Message**: Description of the event
+- Rotating file handler to manage log size
+- Formatting options
+- Component-specific loggers
+- Both file and console output

 ### Health Checks

-The `/health` endpoint provides a simple way to check if the node is functioning correctly.
+The `/health` endpoint provides a comprehensive way to check if the node is functioning correctly.
+It verifies:

+1. Blockchain integrity
+2. Network connectivity
+3. AI optimizer functionality
+4. Storage accessibility
+5. Disk space availability
+6. DHT server status

 You can use monitoring tools like Prometheus, Grafana, or even simple scripts to periodically check this endpoint and alert if the node becomes unhealthy.

 ### Backup and Recovery

-To backup PermastoreIt data, you should regularly backup the following files:
+To backup PermastoreIt data, you should regularly backup the following files and directories:

-1. `blockchain.json`: Contains the blockchain data
+1. `data/blockchain.json`: Contains the blockchain data
-2. `peers.txt`: Contains the list of known peers
+2. `data/peers.txt`: Contains the list of known peers
 3. `uploads/` directory: Contains all stored files

 For Docker deployments, these directories can be mounted as volumes, so they persist even if the container is removed.